railsuser2014/openobject-doc-book-en/1/1_1_Inst_Config/1_1_Inst_Config_architecture.rst

 .. note::   Web client and GTK client

-    There is little functional difference between the two Open ERP clients - the web client and the GTK client at present (since early versions of 5.0).
+    There is little functional difference between the two OpenERP clients - the web client and the GTK client at present.
     In earlier versions, the web client had fractionally greater functionality.

-    When you are changing the structure of your Open ERP installation (adding and removing modules, perhaps changing labels) you will find the web client to be irritating because of its use of **caching**.
+    When you are changing the structure of your OpenERP installation (adding and removing modules, perhaps changing labels) you will find the web client to be irritating because of its use of **caching**.